inkognitro/react-app-tutorial/09-wiring.md

 }
 ```

 Cool!
-You now should be able to run the script and reach the mock API endpoint e.g. by [Postman](https://www.postman.com/).
+We are now able to run the script and reach the mock API endpoint e.g. by [Postman](https://www.postman.com/).

 ### 9.2 Provide the ApiV1RequestHandler
 TBD